-This thesis is based on three papers; one published, one submitted and one to be submitted in peer-review journals.
+This thesis is based on three papers; two of them one published, one submitted and one published to be submitted in peer-review journals.
 The content of these papers is mainly presented in Chapters 3, 4 and 5.
 This content was edited with respect to the original versions so that repetition is limited and notation is consistent.